 SPARC enjoys close working relationships community groups, and participate in a range of community activities, visit SPARC's operating stand at Rosebud's Kite Festival, staged in March on the shores of Port Phillip Bay.

-In November, SPARC stages the annual Rosebud RadioFest.
+SPARC host the annual Rosebud RadioFest.
 This is a "Blue-Ribbon" event, featuring exhibits, sales stands, manufacturing displays, forums, show and tell sessions, and great door prizes.